ADACS-Australia/SS18B-PLasky/Readme.md

 Project Overview
 ================

-This project serves as a user-interface and job controller for the TUPAK.
+This project serves as a user-interface and job controller for the BILBY.
 The UI is responsible for controlling and managing user input, download job information and job data, etc.

 Prerequisites